The Summer of George

 "The Summer of George" is the 156th episode of the sitcom Seinfeld.
 It was also the 22nd and final episode of the eighth season.
 It originally aired on May 15, 1997 on NBC.
 In this episode, after being fired from the New York Yankees, George wallows in idleness, while assisting Jerry with a girlfriend who is too much work for him to handle by himself.
-Meanwhile, Elaine is menaced by an unstable, violent woman who doesn't swing her arms when she walks, but everyone else dismisses the matter as a catfight.
+Meanwhile, Elaine is menaced by an unstable, violent woman who does not swing her arms when she walks, but everyone else dismisses the matter as a catfight.